collectiveaccess/WikiDataIntegration/README.md

 This repo uses:

 - pywikibot to interact with Wikimedia / Wikidata
-- fastAPI to run an API
 - jupyter lab to run jupyter notebooks

 Directories

-- api: code that runs the API
 - logs: log files
 - notebooks: jupyter notebooks used during development
 - scripts: scripts that run the API, interact with wikidata, import records to local instance of Wikibase